vvybclock/sequences_and_connection_tables/ybclock_v0_1/README.md

 Use Sublime Text, and Sublime Merge for a fantastic text editor and repository manager respectively.
 Use the elasticTabstops package in Sublime Text!
 Very useful for maintaining readable code.

-# To Do

-* Install pdocs
-* Define script for globally renaming variable names across all files.
-Useful for channels.